UI-Gurus/tutorials/react.md

 }
 ```

-Keep the other lines of the file equal and remember to go to `index.js` file and change it as it was at the beginning.
-Now, depending on the value of the variable `isReady` you will see "You're ready to start" or "You're not ready to start" on the page.
+Here depending on the value of the variable `isReady` the page will displayed "You're ready to start" or "You're not ready to start".

 ## Components and Props

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs, called props, and return React elements describing what should appear on the screen.
-Note that the concepts of "component" and "element" are different.
+The concepts of "component" and "element" are different.
 Elements are what components are made of.

 There are two main different types of components: Functional and Class Components.

 #### Class Components

-Our `App.js` contains a class component.
-Here is the complete code:
+`App.js` file contains a class component.
+Here is the code:

 ```javascript
 class App extends Component {